 Having a phone that never leaves our side has transformed the way we stay in touch: If our kids are in trouble, or our partner misses us, or our favorite sports team has scored, a notification lets us know instantly.
 But it means something else, too.
 We never get a moment’s peace.
-Every ping your phone emits is another distraction.
+Every ping your phone emits is another distraction (this alone makes it an evil phone!).
 You need to learn how to use your phone for good, not evil.
+Because really: who wants an evil phone?
 Take control over your notifications.
-This piece from Wired.com shows the way.

 How To Use Your Phone for Good, Not Evil:

-We hope these apps can make a difference, and, once you’ve broken free, you can help others.
+We hope these apps can make a difference, and, once you’ve broken free from your evil phone, you can help others.
 Tell them, “Here’s how to use your phone for good; not evil!”